 With its incredible capabilities of service-level visibility, tracing, and monitoring, a service mesh renders deep insights and granular observability into distributed services.
 It acts as an important means to provide useful and detailed information on what is happening at the application level.
 It brings visibility into the application, thus allowing businesses to learn in-depth about the health status of each service and the overall application.
 Engineering teams can troubleshoot and alleviate incidents with better visibility and remove bottlenecks if any so that the app keeps functioning well.

 Security is a major concern for enterprises while deploying a service mesh.
-A service mesh assures a well-controlled and authentic handling of encryption practices and access control rules.
-This ability to control traffic spanning the environment builds a strong and robust security infrastructure.
-Moreover, as the number of services increase in the Microservices, there is a rise in network traffic flowing parallelly.
-This makes it very easy for the hackers to unethically barge into the security system and break into the flow of communication.
+A service mesh assures well-controlled and authentic handling of encryption practices and access control rules.
+This ability to control traffic spanning the environment builds a robust security infrastructure.
+Moreover, as the number of services increases in the Microservices, there is a rise in network traffic flowing parallelly.
+This makes it very easy for hackers to unethically barge into the security system and break into the flow of communication.
 Service mesh secures the interactions within the network by providing a mutual Transport Layer Security (TLS).
 This acts as a full-stack solution to authenticate services, enforce security and compliance policies, and encrypt traffic flow between the services.

 A service mesh provides granular control of network traffic to determine where the request for the services is routed.
 In addition to security and observability as discussed above, enterprises use a service mesh to help control load balancing and routing.
 Intelligent routing controls the flow of traffic and API calling between the services.
 An API call is a process that takes place when a request is sent after setting up the API with the correct endpoints.
 Once the setup is complete, the information is transferred, processed, and the response is sent.
 Due to its ability to control traffic, a service mesh helps in smooth, secure and compliant Kubernetes deployment and safely rolls out new application upgrades without any interruption.

-Popular Service Mesh technologies!
+Popular Service Mesh technologies

 How to choose the ideal platform for Kubernetes deployment?